els285/SummerProjects24/README.md

 ## Technical Primer
 Some computer skills like information about command-line interfaces can be found in [TechnicalPrereqs.md](https://github.com/els285/SummerProjects24/blob/main/TechnicalPrereqs.md)

-Requirements:
+Possible requirements:
 * A place to store and manipulate data: own workshop, CSF, Noether.
 * A terminal
 * Jupyter notebook environment

+### Where/How to work
+Best practice is to work in way that makes you feel most comfortable: this will probably be on your own laptop.
+Here you can run code in Jupyter / Google Colab notebooks (in a browser), or run scripts from the terminal.
+One of the best modern tools is VSCode: [https://code.visualstudio.com/](https://code.visualstudio.com/), which comes itself with a built in terminal, plus you cna build Jupyter notebooks in VSCode which is how I do most code development.

-#### HEP Software Foundation
+### HEP Software Foundation
 HEP software skills: [https://hsf-training.github.io/analysis-essentials/#](https://hsf-training.github.io/analysis-essentials/#)

-#### HEP data analysis frameworks:
+### HEP data analysis frameworks:
+#### ROOT
-* ROOT - [https://root.cern/](https://root.cern/) - C++ and Python through [PyROOT](https://root.cern/manual/python/).
-ROOT is the main tool people use
+[https://root.cern/](https://root.cern/) - C++ and Python through [PyROOT](https://root.cern/manual/python/).
+ROOT is the main tool people use to do ATLAS analyses.
+ROOT installation guide: [https://root.cern/install/#install-via-a-package-manager](https://root.cern/install/#install-via-a-package-manager).
+ROOT is slightly harder to pick up from a Python background.
+#### Scikit-HEP
-* Scikit-HEP - [https://scikit-hep.org/](https://scikit-hep.org/) - Python-based, "modern" alternative to ROOT
-These are used to analyse the data structures we store particle collision information in: reading/writing that data, processing it and applying transformations to it, making histograms and plotting results.
+[https://scikit-hep.org/](https://scikit-hep.org/) - Python-based, "modern" alternative to ROOT These are used to analyse the data structures we store particle collision information in: reading/writing that data, processing it and applying transformations to it, making histograms and plotting results.
+Pip-installable.